swampcoin/bwrgocoin/doc/pivx-doc/masternode-budget.md

 mnbudget vote a2b29778ae82e45a973a94309ffa6aa2e2388b8f95b39ab3739f0078835f0491 yes
 ```

-Output: `Voted snwoessfully` - Your vote has been submitted and accepted.
+Output: `Voted successfully` - Your vote has been submitted and accepted.

 Make it into the budget
 ------------------------